 The biggest question people have about this provider is, “how does Root work?”

 To get a quote from Root, you must first download the Root mobile app to your Android or Apple smartphone and carry it with you while you drive.
-You’ll then do a 2-3 week “test drive” while the app collects and sends data about your driving behavior back to Root.
+You will then do a 2-3 week “test drive” while the app collects and sends data about your driving behavior back to Root.

 Using your phone’s GPS, the mobile app collects data on: